Skip to main content

 ==> Running diagnostics...

-✓ Container runtime: podman
+✓ Container runtime detected

-✓ .aibox-home/ directory exists at .aibox-home
+✓ .aibox-home/ directory exists

 ✓ .devcontainer/ directory exists